ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 ### shouldComponentUpdate()

-Every (class-based) React component has a `shouldComponentUpdate()` method.
+Every (class-based) React component has a `shouldComponentUpdate()` method which returns a boolean.
 It does exactly what the name suggests, returns `true` if the component should render on prop/state changes, or `false` if it shouldn't.
 Remember how we said a component always updates on prop/state changes?
 By default each component's `shouldComponentUpdate()` looks like:

 ```js
 shouldComponentUpdate() {